 Responding to a popular request, we are now sharing transcripts of our investor podcast interviews in this new series.
+If you haven’t already, please study our free Bootstrapping course and the Investor Introductions page.
 The following interview with Jon Staenberg of Staenberg Venture Partners was recorded in November 2017.

 Jon Staenberg, Managing Partner at Staenberg Venture Partners, has been a Seed Investor in over 300 ventures over the last 30 years.
 Jon draws from his long background and discusses some of what interests him to invest in a startup.
 He also reflects on the question People or Market: Which takes priority?

 Sramana Mitra: Tell us about the focus of your investments and let’s introduce you to our audience.

 Jon Staenberg: I’m a little disappointed that it took 374 shows to get me on, but I’m glad to be here.
 I’m kidding, of course!
 Congratulations to you for doing this.
 It’s nice to be interviewed.
 I’m an old dinosaur at this point, having done this for some 30 years.
 I originally moved to the Pacific Northwest to work at Microsoft in the late 80’s and have been venture and angel investing for that long.

 I’ve been a partner in funds.
 I raised two funds under an autonomous name and then joined a group out of LA called Rustic Canyon Partners where I was a partner was well.
 You asked specifically what the focus of my investments is.
 I don’t really have a specific geography or sector focus.
 Having done this as long as I have, there are some areas when it comes to pattern recognition and people who I’ve worked with in the past that I tend to focus on.